-Many Green Street applications and iSWM Best Management Practices (BMPs) will introduce water to the subgrade adjacent to and below the roadway and sidewalk pavements.
+Many Green Street applications and Green Streets Best Management Practices (BMPs) will introduce water to the subgrade adjacent to and below the roadway and sidewalk pavements.
 Our North Texas soils are very sensitive to changing moisture conditions, and those soils can create forces that will destroy the strongest pavements far short of their expected design life.
-Use of iSWM BMPs and other penetrations into a traditionally designed watertight 'cap' over a moisture conditioned subgrade will require that innovative pavement design be performed where these methods are applied.
+Use of Green Streets BMPs and other penetrations into a traditionally designed watertight 'cap' over a moisture conditioned subgrade will require that innovative pavement design be performed where these methods are applied.
 The use of liners, geomembranes, underdrains, and other methods may be required to mitigate the introduction of additional sources of water into the pavement subgrade.
+Design guidance for porous pavement will be included in the Paving and Drainage Manuals.